 (d) make such other order as the Court thinks fit.

-(3) An application by way of summons under subsection (1) may be heard and determined in the absence of the appellant if it is proved that he was served with the summons.
+(3) An application by way of summons under subsection (1) may be heard and determined in the absence of the appellant if it is proved that the appellant was served with the summons.

+(4) This section does not limit the power of the Court to determine an appeal under section 26(2).

+[Section 34 amended: No. 20 of 2023 s.
+38.]

 35. Application for reinstatement of appeal

-(1) Where an appeal is dismissed under section 34 in the absence of the appellant, he may apply to the Court for an order reinstating the appeal.
+(1) Where an appeal is dismissed under section 34 in the absence of the appellant, the appellant may apply to the Court for an order reinstating the appeal.

+(1A) Subsection (1) does not apply to an appeal from a decision under section 110ZND to consent or refuse consent to the performance of an abortion on a person.

 (2) The Court shall make an order reinstating the appeal only if it is satisfied that there was reasonable cause for the failure of the applicant to appear at the hearing of the appeal or the application under section 34(1), as the case may be.

 (3) Sections 25, 26 and 28 apply with all necessary changes —